Seventh-day Adventist Church

-The Seventh-day Adventist Church is an Adventist Protestant Christian denomination which is distinguished by its observance of Saturday, the seventh day of the week in the Christian (Gregorian) and the Hebrew calendar, as the Sabbath, and its emphasis on the imminent Second Coming (advent) of Jesus Christ.
-The denomination grew out of the Millerite movement in the United States during the mid-19th century and it was formally established in 1863.
+The Seventh-day Adventist Church (SDA) is an Adventist Protestant Christian denomination which is distinguished by its observance of Saturday, the seventh day of the week in the Christian (Gregorian) and the Hebrew calendar, as the Sabbath; its emphasis on the imminent Second Coming (advent) of Jesus Christ; and its annihilationist soteriology.
+The denomination grew out of the Millerite movement in the United States during the mid-19th century, and it was formally established in 1863.
 Among its co-founders was Ellen G. White, whose extensive writings are still held in high regard by the church.

 Much of the theology of the Seventh-day Adventist Church corresponds to common evangelical Christian teachings, such as the Trinity and the infallibility of Scripture.
-Distinctive post-tribulation teachings include the unconscious state of the dead and the doctrine of an investigative judgment.
-The church places an emphasis on diet and health, including adhering to Kosher food laws, advocating vegetarianism, and its holistic view of human nature—i.e. that the body, soul, and spirit form one inseparable entity.
-The Church holds the belief that "God created the universe, and in a recent six-day creation made the heavens and the earth, the sea, and all that is in them, and rested on the seventh day".
+Distinctive eschatological teachings include the unconscious state of the dead and the doctrine of an investigative judgment.
+The church emphasizes diet and health, including adhering to Jewish dietary law, advocating vegetarianism, and its holistic view of human nature—i.e., that the body, soul, and spirit form one inseparable entity.
+The church holds the belief that "God created the universe, and in a recent six-day creation made the heavens and the earth, the sea, and all that is in them, and rested on the seventh day."
 Marriage is defined as a lifelong union between a man and a woman.
-The second coming of Christ, and resurrection of the dead, are among official beliefs.
+The second coming of Christ and resurrection of the dead are among official beliefs.